 Phased construction allows greater control of costs and expenditure.

-Viability of phases can be assesed on a continual basis, through a Stakeholder Committee/Transportation Authority that includes representatives of the communities served.
+Viability of phases can be assessed on a continual basis, through a Stakeholder Committee/Transportation Authority that includes representatives of the communities served.

-The proceeding phase will only be commenced when the preceeding phase has been established and is operational.
+The proceeding phase will only be commenced when the preceding phase has been established and is operational.

 Concrete Railroad Ties - Able to carry higher axle-weights and sustain higher speeds.
 Concrete ties have a longer service life and require less maintenance than timber.
 Initial costs are greater, and as they are heavier, a larger sized ballast is required to both support and hold in place the ties on the road bed.

 Continuous Welded Rail - Sections of rail are welded together to form one continuous rail that may be several kilometers long.
 Because there are few joints, the track is very strong, gives a smooth ride, and needs less maintenance.
 Trains can travel at higher speeds.
 Continuous welded rails are more expensive to lay, but have lower maintenance costs.

 Overhead Line Equipment - Installation of overhead catenary on separated lines within urban areas in order to improve efficiency, reducing carbon emissions, and reducing noise.

 ETCS level 1 (or equivalent) - In-cab signalling system superimposed on a line side fixed signalling system.
 Allows conventional North American freight locomotives to operate on the same track as modern, fast passenger multiple units.

 GSM-R - A secure platform for voice and data communication.
 It delivers features such as group calls, voice broadcast, location-based connections, and call pre-emption in case of emergency.
 This will support applications such as cargo tracking, video surveillance in trains and at stations and grade crossings, and passenger information services.